Transparent Replication Using Metaprogramming in Cyan: Conclusion

 \section{Conclusion}

 We have shown how to use the metaprogramming infrastructure of the Cyan language to transparently generate and validate integration code that uses the Treplica replication framework.
 This way, programs written in Cyan can easily be converted from a centralized architecture to a replicated one by attaching metaobjects to mutator methods.
-Moreover, we demonstrated how to validate the generated code with respect to the presence of non-determinism, by alerting the programmer if unsafe operations are found in one of the mutator methods.
-We intent to expand this technique beyond simply flagging operations that violate the assumptions of active replication by replacing the non-deterministic operations with equivalent deterministic operations.
+The set of metaobjects created showed for the first time that it possible to automatically create replicated code using metaprogramming.

+We also demonstrated the power and simplicity of the MOP of the Cyan language to create useful metaobjects in a very direct way.
+The programmer of a metaobject in Cyan does not have to deal with the AST to generate code, she only needs to produce source code as strings.
+However, the programmer can use the AST if necessary, for example, to visit the AST nodes of a method.

+Moreover, we demonstrated the potential of using the metaprogramming infrastructure of a modern language to make the use of frameworks easier not only by removing boilerplate code, but also by making semantic validations that require integration with the compiler.
+In this paper we validate the generated code with respect to the presence of nondeterminism, by replacing the nondeterministic operations with equivalent deterministic operations.
+We believe the technique presented to detect nondeterminism can be extended to other types of violations of replication integrity, such as calling static methods outside the application context.
+In the future, we envision an application environment where distributed programming errors, one of the main factors limiting the use of this programming paradigm, can be directly found by the compiler.
+Also, the ability to create isolated, deterministic operations seems to be very useful in the creation of tests suites.